- GDP (PPP):

 - FDI Inflow:

-Soviet-era property laws remain in effect.
-Expropriation of private property sometimes occurs through deprivatization.
-The president constitutionally controls the entire government, the courts, and even the legislative process through presidential decrees that have greater legal force than ordinary legislation.
-The state controls 70 percent of the economy, feeding widespread corruption.
-Graft is also encouraged by an overall lack of transparency and accountability.
+Soviet-era property laws remain in effect, but improvements have made property registration and transfer easier.
+Constitutionally vested powers give the president control of the government, the courts, and the legislature by assigning greater legal force to presidential decrees than to ordinary legislation.
+The state controls 70 percent of the economy, feeding widespread corruption, and the lack of transparency and government accountability encourages graft.

 The personal income tax rate is 13 percent.
 The top corporate tax rate remains 18 percent.
 Other taxes include excise and value-added taxes.
-The overall tax burden equals 23.0 percent of total domestic income.
-Over the past three years, government spending has amounted to 41.7 percent of total output (GDP), and budget deficits have averaged 3.5 percent of GDP.
-Public debt is equivalent to 52.3 percent of GDP.
+The overall tax burden equals 23.8 percent of total domestic income.
+Over the past three years, government spending has amounted to 44.2 percent of the country’s output (GDP), and budget deficits have averaged 2.4 percent of GDP.
+Public debt is equivalent to 51.0 percent of GDP.